 Cheapest Minimum Liability Car Insurance in Alaska

 Car insurance coverage rates in Alaska differ based on several factors.
-The most affordable car insurance coverage in Alaska is a liability-only policy that meets the state’s minimum insurance requirements.
+The cheapest car insurance coverage in Alaska is a liability-only policy that meets the state’s minimum insurance requirements.

 On average, the cheapest insurers for minimum liability coverage in Alaska are:

-The insurer with the highest premium rates in Alaska is Progressive, which has an average annual cost of $714.
+The cheapest option for current and former military members and their families is USAA at an average cost of $379 per year.
+Alternatively, the insurer with the highest premium rates in Alaska is Progressive, which has an average annual cost of $825.